ConnorFieldUser/Web_Scraping/README.md

 # Web_Scraping
+Made on week the seventh week of The Iron Yard backend course.
 Practice for scraping data from external sources.